 - Discussion and practice circles

 - Special topic classes

 - Public talks by visiting Zen teachers

-- Practice interviews with our guiding teacher, Rev. Myo Lahey or Jim Hare
+- Practice interviews with our guiding teacher, Rev. Myo Lahey or Jim Hare, or a visiting teacher

 - One-day and half-day Zen meditation retreats